richard-porter/trust-chain-protocol/README.md

 1. How does TCP interact with agents that have memory across sessions — does learned context constitute implicit authorization that TCP should respect or override?
 1. What is the correct behavior when a TCP-compliant agent receives instructions from a non-compliant agent — refuse, accept with reduced trust, flag and proceed?
 1. Can the chain of custody mechanism be made efficient enough for high-frequency tasks, or does TCP require a tiered model where some task classes are exempt?
+1. Can TCP belief tokens — attaching epistemic chain of custody alongside action tokens — be implemented without introducing unacceptable latency or shared-substrate contamination?
+1. Does explicit instantiation of the EML privilege-reducing adversary principle in ACG prompts produce measurably different degradation behavior compared to a non-adversarial mediation baseline?

 If you’re working on any of these, issues and PRs are open.